-Personally, I also had a hard time distinguishing hypersexuality with needing to be in a romantic or sexual relationship all the time.
-Yet, I think some trademark symptoms of bipolar disorder in the manic phase, such as the decreased need for sleep, are clear indicators if stressed enough.
+I also had a hard time distinguishing hypersexuality from needing to be in a romantic or sexual relationship all the time.
+Yet, I think some trademark symptoms of bipolar disorder in the manic phase, such as decreased sleep, are clear indicators if stressed enough.
 Meanwhile, for BPD, the constant fear of abandonment and being alone is also very representative, in my opinion.
-Still, BPD is quite the bag of tricks in terms of disorders, so maybe I'm completely wrong here, and it's just my own experience.
+Still, BPD is quite the bag of tricks in terms of disorders, so maybe I’m completely wrong here, and it’s just my own experience.

 Due to the overlap of symptoms (and the fact that many psychiatrists treat BD and BPD as mutually exclusive initially), borderpolars are first diagnosed with one of the two disorders.
 Also, keep in mind that BPD is still considered highly stigmatizing, so there may be a pattern where a patient is diagnosed as bipolar despite some clear signs of BPD.
 Take all this with a grain of salt, of course, but I am a person who manifests every single symptom on the table, and yet it took my therapists and me a long time to figure it out.

 When there are no clear-cut symptoms for the two individual disorders, you cannot expect to find clear-cut borderpolar symptoms either.
 It’s the therapist’s responsibility to guide the process and determine whether you are bipolar or your personality has borderline personality traits or both.